Why Is She Still Weeing Indoors?

 Also, make sure she gets plenty of physical and mental exercise to tire her out - a tired dog is less likely to get up to mischief!

 Allowing your dog to sleep on your bed can be a fairly contentious subject.
 Some owners wouldn't ever consider sleeping without their dogs, others wouldn't dream of allowing them on their beds.

-This is my take on letting dogs sleep on your bed - Pros and Cons of Sleeping Dogs On Our Beds.
+This is my take on letting dogs sleep on your bed - Pros and Cons of sleeping with your dog.